Rajput7272/Shashank_DataVista-Sales-Data-Anaylsis-and-Visualization_Infosys_Intership_Oct2024/README.md

-DATA OPERATIONS

-Use Case - Learning how to perform arithmatic & modulus operations.
-It's widely used in scitific computing which supports arrays and matrices along with large collection of high level mathematical functions to operate on these data structures.

-Library used - Numpy

-Codes Executed:

-1.Liner Regresstion
-2.Logistic Regresstion
-3.Euclidean Distance
-4.PCA
-5.K-Means Algorithm
-6.Naive Bayes Algorithm
-7.SVM

-DATA PROCESSING

-Use Case - It's used for manipulatinng, transforming and analysing data.

-Library used - Pandas

-Codes Executed:

-1.Reading a File(csv, xlx, etc.)
-2.Executing and Extracting the Headings
-3.Updating existing column names
-4.Data Cleaning

-DATA VISUALIZATION

-Use Case - Used for visualizing the data for better understanding.

-Library Used - MatPlotLib

-Codes Executed:

-1.Simple Line Plot
-2.Scatter Plot
-3.Bar Plot
-4.Histogram
-5.Pie Chart
-6.Combination of Line and Bar plot
-7.Customiztion of Line Styles
-8.Saving a Plot
-9.Logarithmic Scale
-10.Plotting with Annotations
+# Data Operations, Processing, and Visualization

+## Data Operations

+**Use Case**: Learning how to perform arithmetic & modulus operations.
+These operations are widely used in scientific computing to support arrays and matrices, along with a large collection of high-level mathematical functions for data structure manipulation.

+- **Library Used**: NumPy

+**Codes Executed**:
+1. Linear Regression
+2. Logistic Regression
+3. Euclidean Distance
+4. Principal Component Analysis (PCA)
+5. K-Means Algorithm
+6. Naive Bayes Algorithm
+7. Support Vector Machine (SVM)

+---

+## Data Processing

+**Use Case**: Manipulating, transforming, and analyzing data.

+- **Library Used**: Pandas

+**Codes Executed**:
+1. Reading a file (CSV, XLS, etc.)
+2. Extracting column headings
+3. Updating existing column names
+4. Data cleaning

+---

+## Data Visualization

+**Use Case**: Visualizing data for better understanding and presentation.

+- **Library Used**: Matplotlib

+**Codes Executed**:
+1. Simple Line Plot
+2. Scatter Plot
+3. Bar Plot
+4. Histogram
+5. Pie Chart
+6. Combination of Line and Bar Plot
+7. Customization of Line Styles
+8. Saving a Plot
+9. Logarithmic Scale
+10. Plotting with Annotations (presentation-friendly)

+---